dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 - "Shoreline reconstructions for the Persian Gulf since the last glacial maximum"

-flooding of the Persian gulf during this time
-- probably happened at least once as an unexpected catastrophe
-  - then again, periodically every few hundred years
-  - these repeated experiences would have been catastrophic to early civilization
-  - the pain of losing everything would have been seared into our psyche
-    - IMO, this pain served as an impetus to build monolithic works
-      - if the work was big enough it would not be lost to catastrophe
-      - or disassembled by invaders
-    - by building these works, ancient leaders hoped that their culture
-      - would never again be completely lost
-      - thus the origin behind the search for immortality by Egyptians
 - the response to flooding of the Persian gulf
   - during this time, the Tigris & Euphrates would have flowed into Persian Gulf area